lovato/hooks4git/README.md

 pip install hooks4git --user
 ```

 Depending on your setup, you might want to use `pip3` instead of `pip`.
+Sometimes, during execution, Python2.7 complains about not finding module `configparser`.
+Using Python3x this doesn't happen.

 Please, keep in mind that `--user` folder might not be on your PATH environment var.
 Usually you can find it under `~/.local/bin`.
 If you fix your `$PATH` now, it will be automatically fixed for any other python tool you might eventually install inside your user context.